Creating “CollectionPage” Schema Markup

 Structured data markup has benefits beyond rich results.
 By defining your data items using @ids (aka URIs), you are defining these objects as distinct entities with their own properties and relationships to other entities.
 Once defined, these entities can be linked to a search engine’s knowledge graph, helping Google to match your page with more relevant search queries.

-How to create CollectionPage Schema Markup
+How to Create CollectionPage Schema Markup

 Learn how to create comprehensive and robust CollectionPage schema markup with the following tutorial using the Schema App Editor.